MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-oss-db-to-azure.md

 #### Step 6: Migration

-For the production migration, Contoso identified the time-frames for all database migrations and what could be sufficiently executed in a weekend window (midnight Friday through midnight Sunday) with minimal downtime to the business.
+For the production migration, Contoso identified the time frames for all database migrations and what could be sufficiently executed in a weekend window (midnight Friday through midnight Sunday) with minimal downtime to the business.

 ### Clean up after migration